ivandfx/DFXWinTweaks/README.md

 There is no source code, you can just download any version of DFX Tweaker and edit it easily.
 However, you have to follow the License below.

 ## License
-DFX Tweaker is licensed under a GPL 3.0 license.
+DFX Tweaker is licensed under a GPL-3.0 license.

 **As of November 14, 2022, all DFX Tweaker releases have been patched with the proper license**